Skip to main content

 Door-to-door sales

-Door-to-door sales are when a salesperson comes to your home to sell you goods or services.
-It's illegal for the salesperson to bully you or pressure you into buying something.
+Door-to-door sales are when a salesperson comes to your home without being invited to sell you goods or services.

 Dealing with pushy door-to-door salespeople